 above, including Christmas and summertime cuts, jock jingles and a

 "Summer Gold Weekend," "America's Music Station,"

 "The History of WLS," "The Big 89 Rewind" jingles, and so on.
 Until recently, JAM

 had done the most custom jingles for WLS, however that has recently been

 surpassed by KOST-FM in Los Angeles.

 After the switch to Talk, WLS commissioned a new set of jingles from JAM called "Talk Action" in 1990.
-In 1994, WLS-FM aired the "Get On Line" package Both featured the familiar WLS musical logo.
-WLS continues to air jingles today from many of their past JAM packages as lead-ins to talk bumper music.
+In 1994, WLS-FM aired the "Get On Line" package.
+In 2010, JAM produced the "Stage 10" package.
+All have featured the familiar WLS musical logo.
+WLS-FM continues to air jingles today, some new and many from the past JAM and PAMS packages.